Dusuan/flixster-starter-dusuan/README.md

 Give a shout out to somebody from your cohort that especially helped you during your project.
 This can be a fellow peer, instructor, TA, mentor, etc.

-Shout out again to Jesus for helping me out on some coding questions and to Bob for claryfing me stuff i didn't get that much
+Shout out again to Jesus for helping me out on some coding questions and to Bob for claryfing me stuff i didn't understood that much